allthings/developers/erp-data-exchange-specification.md

 ### checkIns.csv

-The `checkIns.csv` file describes the relation between a registrationCode, tenant, or company and a utilisation period.
+The `checkIns.csv` file describes the relation between a tenant, or company and a utilisation period.

 #### Fields